meizabel/documentation/java/event-bus.md

 The execution of handler methods is performed by an `Executor` associated with the instance of the Event Bus.

-If a handler method throws an exception (which in general should be avoided), the exception is logged.
+If a handler method throws an exception which is not a Business Failure, the exception is logged.

 If there is no handler for the posted event, the fact is logged as warning, with no further processing.